 - Temper the meat prior to cooking by letting it sit out on the counter for 2 to 3 hours.

-- Use a remote-probe meat thermometer so you know exactly when it is ready to remove from the smoker.
+- Use a remote-probe meat thermometer so you know exactly when it is ready to remove from the smoker and always cook to temperature rather than by time.

 - Cook it to medium-rare, which is the optimal doneness for prime rib.
 Avoid overcooking by removing at the designated "pull temp," which is about 10 degrees lower than the desired finished temperature.

 - Don't skip the 30-minute rest!
 This gives the roast time to re-absorbed the juices so they don't run out upon slicing.

 - Slice as needed.
 Keep it juicy by only slicing what will be served immediately.